Can cognitive behavioral therapy ease autism-related sleep problems?

 The child might also benefit from learning a relaxation technique.
 For some children, slow, deep breathing can help.
 For others, it can help to imagine a calm and relaxing place, Dr. Mazurek explains.

-Adapting CBT for kids who have autism
+CBT for autism

 “In treating insomnia and other behavioral sleep issues among adults and children in general, I’ve found that there’s no substitute for cognitive behavioral therapy,” Dr. McCrae says.
 “Yet it’s still unclear how to best use such therapy for children with autism who struggle with communication.”
 The University of Missouri research team aims to find out with their new study.

 Last fall, the research team saw strong early results from an eight-session pilot study with children and parents coming into the Thompson Center for counseling.
 “We found that sleep improved so steeply over the first four sessions that the kids topped out in their improvement at that point,” Dr. McCrae says.
 At the same time, some families confided that traveling to the clinic from outlying areas presented problems.
+The researchers are planning a second study with eight sessions conducted using web-based videoconferencing.

 Dr. McCrae encourages all parents and health professionals to routinely screen for and address sleep problems in children who have autism.
 In particular, she urges parents to consider sleeping habits when evaluating possible reasons for behavioral issues at home or in school.

-Strategies to Improve Sleep in Children with Autism Spectrum Disorder
+- Strategies to Improve Sleep in Children with Autism Spectrum Disorder

-Sleep Strategies for Teens with Autism Spectrum Disorder
+- Sleep Strategies for Teens with Autism Spectrum Disorder

-Melatonin and Sleep Problems in ASD: A guide for parents
+- Melatonin and Sleep Problems in ASD: A guide for parents